Read time 4 minutes

 It will mount the database back to the Exchange Server.

-When you have repaired the database, you can once again start the move request and try to migrate the database to a higher version of Exchange or Exchange Online.
+When you have repaired the database, initiate the move request again and now try to migrate the database to a higher version of Exchange or Exchange Online.

 Kernel for Exchange Server